 What Are The Rules For Substitutions In Rugby?

 What are the rules of rugby substitutions?
 How many players can be substituted?
 Are the substitutions temporary or permanent?
 How are the rules different for rugby union and rugby league?
-Get ready to learn about substitutions in rugby.
+Below, we will learn all about substitutions in rugby.

-Part of a team’s strategy is how they use substitutions to give players rest, change playing style, or replace poorly-performing players.
+Part of a team’s strategy in rugby is how they use substitutions to give players rest, change playing style, or replace poorly-performing players.
 Therefore, substitutions can be crucial to a team’s success.

 A unique feature of rugby substitutions is that players must be substituted according to their position.
 Each team’s manager must designate which players will play in the front row, for example.
 This is because front-row players must have a certain level of strength and experience, or else they are much more likely to be severely injured.